evanx/jsbin/hydratePromises/readme.md

-This repo is not a useable project - it's more of a wiki/weblog, with each entry pushed to a github directory.
+<i>This repo is not a useable project - it's more of a wiki/weblog, with each entry pushed to a github directory.</i>

-So without further ado...

 ## Tech Note: Hydrating React component state from promises